 Logistics for Eli's Visits

 Planning to host Eli?
 Here’s information to help you plan the logistics of his visit.
-Eli is available for remote work and is cautiously exploring the possibilities of in-person work.
+Eli is enthusiastically available for remote work and cautiously available for in-person work.
 If you’re interested in planning an in-person visit, Eli will want to discuss COVID-19 safety protocols.

 Booking